nicolelow2001/Project-1---tictactoe/README.md

 &nbsp;
 ## How To Play:
 1. Start by customising your avatar by shuffling between the arrows next to it.
+2. Click on the name box on each player card to change the name.
-2. Player 1 begins their move by clicking on any tile on the game board.
+3. Player 1 begins their move by clicking on any tile on the game board.
-3. After Player 1 makes a move, it is Player 2's turn to make a move.
+4. After Player 1 makes a move, it is Player 2's turn to make a move.
-4. Keep track of the message prompt and alternate between each player.
+5. Keep track of the message prompt and alternate between each player.
-5. The player who manages to get any of their pieces in a straight line of 3 tiles wins!
+6. The player who manages to get any of their pieces in a straight line of 3 tiles wins!
-6. You can either restart the game, reset the score or do both by clicking on the buttons below the game board at any point.
+7. You can either restart the game, reset the score or do both by clicking on the buttons below the game board at any point.

 &nbsp;